 Honegger was a friend of Darius Milhaud and a member of Les Six, although his style is weightier and more serious than that of the other composers in the group, as well as being affected by the German romanticism that the other members reacted against.
 His direct and impressionistic style is characterised by driving rhythms and Bachian counterpoint.

 Although he kept in touch with Switzerland, He lived most of his life in Paris, and died there on 27 November 1955.
 His last work was the Christmas Cantata of 1953.
-He's currently featured on the Swiss twenty franc note.
+From 1996 until 2017 he was featured on the Swiss twenty franc note - eighth series.

 A selection of M&V articles about Arthur Honegger

 CD Spotlight.
 Uniquely Peculiar - French music for brass and piano, heard by Gerald Fenech.
 'Careful attention to the music's slightest details means the interpretive aspect is consistently special and charismatic.'

 Ensemble.
 Music on the Move - Derby Concert Orchestra at Christmas, reviewed by Mike Wheeler